Our PhD programme has a single intake in October, with up to 18 places available in October 2023.

 Our studentships are available to both Home and International fee paying applicants (note the ‘international’ category now includes EU/EEA applicants).
 However there is a cap on the number of studentships that can be awarded to those with international fee status, which is a maximum of 30% of the total intake.

 The CDT studentship pays the UKRI-set tuition fee at the ‘Home fees’ rate.
-For successful international applicants therefore Cardiff University will provide an award equivalent of the difference between home and international tuition fees for the MSc year, and all four University partners will provide a similar award to cover the PhD fee difference for the second to fourth years of the programme.
-Unfortunately, we are not able to place any Cohort 5 students at UCL for their PhD, as all their places for international students have been used up.
+For successful international applicants therefore Cardiff University will provide an award equivalent to the difference between home and international tuition fees for the MSc year, and all four University partners will provide a similar mechanism to cover the PhD fee difference for the second to fourth years of the programme.
+Each university may limit their intake of International CDT students to 30% of their overall intake.

 To be classed as a ‘Home’ student, candidates must meet the following criteria: